LukaRadojichikj/ClothesShopProject/README.md

 For starting the project in Packet Manager Console type : "Update-Database".

-For using the application, there are already 2 users created:
+There are already 2 users:

 Admin role with credentials: